EEGKit/EDFlib-Python/README.md

 For more info visit: https://www.teuniz.net/edflib_python/

-No merge requests.
+No merge/pull requests.
 If you want to report a bug, create an issue.

 License: 3-clause BSD license.